Cross-App Integration

 A Glint owner must first define the permission scopes that App B can request.
 This is done directly in Prism's dashboard — not in Glint's UI.

-Log in to Prism, open Glint's app settings, go to Permissions, and add scope definitions:
+Log in to Prism, open Glint's app settings, go to Permissions, and add scope definitions.
+Only define the scopes your integrations actually need.

 |---|---|---|